-- Must work closely with the College, Club and Foundation Staff, attending all the RWE meetings each year to ensure the Wall of Honour programme fits into the overall weekend activities.
+- Must work closely with the College, Club and the Royal Military Colleges of Canada Alumni Association Inc., attending all the RWE meetings each year to ensure the Wall of Honour programme fits into the overall weekend activities.
 In those meetings, the Administrative Officer has the responsibility of ensuring that the Wall standards and expectations, and those of its physical appearance and landscaping, are met;

 - Manages the annual operating expenditures for the induction ceremony on RWE and reports to the WGC;

 - Pays agreed travel and living costs for Honourees and Committee and Board Members on official business,

 - Coordinates and maintains the records of expenditures authorized for the Wall and submits an annual report of such to the WGC;

 - Manages the ordering and installation of bilingual plaques prior to the annual ceremony based on the information provided from the WGC;

 - In collaboration with the Office of the Commandant, arranges for invitations to be sent to Honourees, their families and special friends for the Parade, luncheon in the SSM, the Wall ceremony and the reception;

 - In collaboration with the Office of the Commandant, arranges the media promotion of both the Wall of Honour as an entity and its honourees before the event;

 - In cooperation with College Staff, organizes the annual requirements for the Wall ceremony including writing and producing the brochure for the ceremony, cadet assistance as Readers and Ushers, chairs, tents when required, public address system, Pipers and the annual MC, and the reception following the Wall ceremony.